gbadev-org/tonc/content/pages/affine.md

 Affine transformations are part of mathematics and, generally speaking, math numbers will be real numbers.
 That is to say, floating point numbers.
 However, if you were to use floating points for the **P** elements, you'd be in for two rude surprises.

 The first one is that the matrix elements are not floats, but integers.
-The reason behind this is that <ack>the GBA has no floating point unit!</ack> All floating-point operations have to be done in software and without an FPU, that's going to be pretty slow.
+The reason behind this is that <span class="ack">the GBA has no floating point unit!</span> All floating-point operations have to be done in software and without an FPU, that's going to be pretty slow.
 Much slower than integer math, at any rate.
 Now, when you think about this, it does create some problems with precision and all that.
 For example, the (co)sine and functions have a range between −1 and 1, a range which isn't exactly large when it comes to integers.
 However, the range would be much greater if one didn't count in units of 1, but in fractions, say in units of 1/256.
 The \[−1, +1\] range then becomes \[−256, +256\],

 This strategy of representing real numbers with scaled integers is known as <dfn>fixed point arithmetic</dfn>, which you can read more about in [this appendix](fixed.html) and on [wikipedia](http://en.wikipedia.org/wiki/Fixed-point_arithmetic){target="_blank"}.
 The GBA makes use of fixed point for its affine parameters, but you can use it for other things as well.
 The **P**-matrix elements are 8.8 fixed point numbers, meaning a halfword with 8 integer bits and 8 fractional bits.
 To set a matrix to identity (1s on the diagonals, 0s elsewhere), you wouldn't use this: